Professional wrestling double-team maneuvers: Spanish fly

 This variation of the moonsault side slam is performed while all three performers are on the top turnbuckle.
 The wrestlers stand either side, slightly behind, and facing the front of a standing opponent, the wrestlers then reach under the near arms of the opponent, across the chest and under the opponent's far arm, while placing their other hands on the back of the opponent to hold them in place.
 The wrestlers then perform a moonsault driving the opponent into the ground back-first in a side slam position.
 It can also be performed by one wrestler on two opponents at the same time.

 Wishbone

-This move, named after the tradition of pulling on a wishbone, sees two wrestlers each take hold of an opponent's leg (who is lying face up on the mat) and yank them in opposite directions, stretching out the groin area.
+This move, a two-person variation of the leg snap and named after the tradition of pulling on a wishbone, sees two wrestlers each take hold of an opponent's leg (who is lying face up on the mat) and yank them in opposite directions, stretching out the groin area.
 This version is not to be confused with the submission hold of the same name.